crazzfeng/sendcloud-docs/docs/Integrations/sms.md

 Setting up SMS integration with Aurora SendCloud is straightforward and provides you with the credentials needed to send messages programmatically.
 This integration enables you to leverage Aurora SendCloud's global SMS infrastructure for your applications.

-### Prerequisites

-Before starting the integration process, ensure you have:

-* An active Aurora SendCloud account
-* Sufficient balance in your [S-Wallet](doc:s-wallet) for SMS charges
-* Access to your Aurora SendCloud dashboard

 ### Quick Setup Steps

 **Step 1: Navigate to Integration Module**